Statement of Purpose

 Patient Participation Group

-We have a very proactive Patient Participation Group at Boothstown Medical Centre and we are committed to continually improve services by listening to and learning from our patients.
-We would welcome any new members into the Patient Participation Group and encourage patients to take an active interest in the running of our practice.
+We have a proactive Patient Participation Group at Boothstown Medical Centre and we are committed to continually improve services by listening to and learning from our patients.
+We welcome any new members into the Patient Participation Group and encourage patients to take an active interest in the running of our practice.